cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 * How many pairs of reads have been trimmed and then deleted by Trimmomatic in this step?
 ----

-## Use Trimmomatic to trim low quality bases
+## Use Trimmomatic to trim low quality bases - CHANGE FILE NAMES!!!
 The FastQC *Per Base Sequence Quality* module has already told us that there could be some issues with the quality scores of the last few bases of the reads, especially for read2 in both lanes.
 We will use Trimmomatic to trim poor quality bases from the 3’ end of the reads.
 Trimmomatic also checks the 5’ end for poor quality bases.
 The command below will carry out the trimming on the adapter trimmed fastq files we created above.

-for lane1
 ```
 trimmomatic.sh PE -phred33 -threads 1 -trimlog \
 lane1/trimm_logfile2 \